Kufscrow/Hidden_Object_Detection_LiDAR/README.md

 # Hidden_Object_Detection_LiDAR
-This project contains R codes that is used for hidden object detection from LiDAR datasets representing WUI/forested/city areas, along with necessary core and auxiliary functions written in C++ using RcppArmadillo (in "C++ codes").
+This project contains R codes that is used for hidden object detection from LiDAR datasets representing WUI/forested/city areas, along with necessary core and auxiliary functions written in C++ using RcppArmadillo (in "C++ Code").

 There are two example scenarios studied in this object, one WUI and one city area.
 The satelitte maps are shown in pic14.png (WUI) and pic1_c.png (City).
 The LiDAR datasets are available to download from [here](https://drive.google.com/drive/folders/1htQgOJqZsLNvF_ALPeQRCBNlZJ0byReY?usp=sharing)